 Programs & Activities

-This winter, wherever you live, lets challenge ourselves as we virtually explore our great state!
-Whether you decide to walk, hike, run, or swim, use our challenges to not only push yourself physically, but also enlighten you to some cool areas around North Dakota!
-Use this challenge to motivate yourself and start 2021 on the right foot and leave 2020 in the dust!
+This winter, wherever you live, challenge yourself as you virtually explore our great state!
+Whether you decide to walk, hike, run, swim, or even ski, use our fitness challenges, which are named after various areas in ND, to push yourself to the next goal.
+Use the challenge to motivate yourself and start 2021 on the right foot and leave 2020 in the dust!

-You will have 3 weeks or 6 weeks to accumulate as many miles as you can!
-Use our challenges to mark your progress and push yourself to reach that next goal!
+You will have 2 months to accumulate as many miles as you can!

-Those who complete any of the challenges will receive an Explore ND Beanie!
+Those who complete any of the challenges will receive an Explore ND Crewneck!

 *Please note that these routes are just for fun to follow along, stay motivated, and learn about different places in North Dakota.

 31.5 miles - Devils Lake